Wireless Ceiling Mount

 - The sensor runs on one CR123(A) Lithium Battery (included).

-- 10 year battery life design for occupancy only models.
-For units with enabled integrated photocells, expected battery life is 7 years.
+10 year battery life design for PIR only models.
+For PIR units with enabled integrated photocells, expected battery life is 7 years.
+For dual technology units with acoustic detection enabled, expected battery life is 5 years.

 - Install battery prior to mounting sensor.
 Polarity is indicated on the battery compartment door.